Thatsean/DiplomacyCraft/README.md

 # DiplomacyCraft
-The main repository for DiplomacyCraft
+The main repository for DiplomacyCraft.
+### What is in here?
+This repository is used for the documentation of DiplomacyCraft.
+# Plugin List
+- Towny
+- VaultUnlocked